|Birth: ||Nov. 12, 1918|

 Glen was a veteran of World War II, serving in the European Theater.
 He was a private in the U.S. Army, 3rd Battalion, Headquarters Company, 109th Infantry.
 While in the service he earned the Good Conduct Medal, the World War II Victory Medal, and the European African Middle Eastern Campaign Medal with one Bronze Star.

 Glen was the oldest of four children, and was born at home at 80 McLean Street.
 His father died when he was young – the funeral was on Glen's 10th birthday – so he, his mother, and his two younger sisters moved in with his maternal grandparents.
 In 1937, he graduated from Elmer L. Meyers High School in Wilkes-Barre.
-He married Ruth Anna Wint three months later, and they had four children: Roberta, Maralyn Jean, Barbara, and Carl.
+He married Ruth Anna Wint in January 1938, and they had four children: Roberta, Maralyn Jean, Barbara, and Carl.
 After their divorce, he married Mary Vera Callahan Dustin, and they had one daughter, Karen.
 They also divorced.

 Dad was a sausage maker, and worked for several different companies.
 In the 1940s, he worked for Kingston Provision.
 He left Percy Brown's Cafeteria in 1954 to work for Elmira Provision.
 He was self-employed between 1959-1961, when he and Mom owned and operated The Friendly Pork Store at 630 North Second Street in Fullerton, Lehigh County, Pennsylvania.
 He had to give up that store when the building he rented was sold.
 After closing his store, he worked for Swift & Company, and later for Leidy's Quality Pork Products in Souderton, Montgomery County, Pennsylvania, until he retired in 1983.
 He also worked at Butz's Butcher Shop in East Texas, Lehigh County, Pennsylvania.